vipulnaik/diet-exercise-health/profile-information/physical-exercise/exercise-routine.md

 Last pass of full document review (with updates and corrections where needed): October 17, 2024

+NOTE ADDED 2025-05-26: I have been keeping the document up-to-date, making changes whenever I add aa new exercise to my regular routine, and updating any information included here when it changes for the linked exercise.
+So, even though the last pass of full document review may be far in the past, the document should be assumed to be close to up-to-date.

 This document describes my exercise routine.
 I intend to update it when there are changes to my ongoing routine.
 See also my yearly exercise tracker docs (such as